ekozlowski/kbot/readme.md

 API Token for your bot.
 The code written here expects this token to be an environment variable called "SLACK_BOT_TOKEN".

 You'll also need to provide the name of your bot in another environment variable called "BOT_NAME".
 This is so that the bot knows who it is, and when conversations are directed at it.
+It also uses this name to dynamically grab its id, and uses the ID to figure out if it was mentioned.
+(If you inspect messages, you'll see that usernames are not mentioned, just User IDs.)